-Chrome has a lot of sweet extensions that can help you do some quick SEO work while you are browsing around the web.
-Chrome extensions are simple to install, free, and provide valuable information about your site.
+Chrome has a lot of sweet extensions that can help you do quick SEO work while browsing the web.
+Chrome extensions are free and simple to install, and they provide valuable information about your site.

 1. SEO for Chrome1

 SEO for Chrome is an add-on that provides basic information about webpages, including how many pages are indexed, Alexa ranking, backlinks, and search stats, among others.
 It also features a beta keyword research tool.

 The interface is cool, but at the time of this writing, there were some drawbacks.
 For example, the Yahoo indexing report was not working, and the Bing report contained inaccurate information.
 Some of the social stats also seemed to be off.
 Otherwise, it’s worth a look.

 This tool is much more robust.
 You can get a lot of the same info that you can from the SEO for Chrome extension, but the data seems more accurate.
 You can also get some cool on-page stats like the status of your title, meta description3, no-follow vs. do-follow links4, and HTML and CSS validation right in the tool.

 This is a good extension to start with because it gives you a lot of good, basic information about the domains you visit.

 A lot of the features on this extension are related to PageRank, but you’ll also find a lot of the basic on- and off-page things as well.
 The page speed indicator is a cool feature, and the interface is a lot cleaner than the previous extensions mentioned here.

 WooRank has a killer tool6 for instantly reviewing the website you are on with Chrome.
 In one click, you can get dozens of different metrics for the page you are on, including:

 • An overall snapshot grade of how the page shapes up